JZims/100-days-of-code/log.md

 CSS: Labs focused on specificity and the hierarchy of selectors.
 Overriding declarations with broader statements.

 JS: Lots of basics to review.
 Data types, strict and loose operators, variable types, expressions using interpolation.

+### Days 5 and 6: Mar 1/2, 2021

+JS - Basic functions.
+Passing arguments with Functions.
+Loops.
+Pretty much every basic JS feature outside of data structures, which is tomorrow's assignment.